davedoesdev/mqlobber-access-control/README.md

 ## AccessControl.prototype.reset(options)

-> Reset the access control applied by this object to client publish and subscribe requests on attached [`MQlobberServer`](https://github.com/davedoesdev/mqlobber#mqlobberserverfsq-stream-options) objects.
+> Reset the access control applied by this object to client publish and subscribe requests on attached [`MQlobberServer`](https://github.com/davedoesdev/mqlobber#mqlobberserverfsq-stream-options) objects and messages delivered to clients.

 **Parameters:**

-- `{Object} options` Specifies to which topics clients should be allowed and disallowed to publish and subscribe messages.
+- `{Object} options` Specifies to which topics clients should be allowed and disallowed to publish, subscribe and receive messages.
 It supports the following properties:

   - `{Object} [publish]` Allowed and disallowed topics for publish requests, with the following properties:
     - `{Array} [allow]` Clients can publish messages to these topics.
     - `{Array} [disallow]` Clients cannot publish messages to these topics.